r-dube/solarwinds/docs/_posts/2021-01-06-microsoft-news.md

 * Noted various elements of operarational security demonstrated by UNC2452

 #### Feb 14, 2021 [^cbs20210214], [^register20210215]
-* Claimed that UNC2452 deployed more than 1000 engineers for the Solarwinds hack
+* Claimed that UNC2452 deployed more than 1000 engineers for the SolarWinds hack
 * Declared that SUNBURST comprised of 4,032 lines of code

 #### Feb 18, 2021 [^msft20210218], [^bleeping20210218]